paulgramlich/aiforgood_patientclustering/README.md

 * KMEANS: `cd /KMEANS` -> `python kmeans.py`

 ## License
-This project is licensed under the MIT License.
+Some models of this project are licensed under the MIT License.